jeanmidevacc/jeanmidevacc.github.io/_posts/2018-01-28-Londonsmartmeter.md

 layout: post
 comments: true
 published: true
+categories: dsml
 title: Energy in the UK - Analysis of smart meter data in London
-subtitle: Description of the data and first insights on the electrical consumption
+subtitle: Description of the data and first insights on the electrical consumption read_time : 9
-header-img: img/header_img/london_image.jpg
+feature_image: /header_img/london_image
+show_related_posts: true
 ---

 Hello, the goal of this article is to offer a clear description of the dataset that I uploaded in November 2017 on [Kaggle](https://www.kaggle.com/jeanmidev/smart-meters-in-london) followed by some insights on the dataset.

 # Description of the dataset